Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

    which will only send the relevant part of the question to the upstream name server.

-   DNS relies on caching heavily, so the algorithm described above is actually a bit more complicated, and not all questions are sent to the authoritative name servers.
+   DNS relies heavily on caching, so the algorithm described above is actually a bit more complicated, and not all questions are sent to the authoritative name servers.
 If a few seconds later the stub resolver asks the recursive resolver, "What are the SRV records